 Departure is one of those experiences where you’ll want to make a reservation and try and get a table by the windows.
 Overlooking the city while dining on some incredible pan-Asian cuisine is something to behold.
 They have their own vegan specific menu which includes some fantastic dishes like the Bibimbap, unique sushi rolls, and Kimchi fried rice.
 Make sure to order a fancy cocktail to complete your nice night out on the town.

-It’s very easy to get vegan food at an Asian restaurant, but few do it with such debonair as Ichiza Kitchen.
+It’s very easy to get vegan food at an Asian restaurant, but few do it with such debonair as Jade Rabbit.
 With elevated dishes like shumai dumplings topped with vegan roe and traditional dishes such as Cheung Fun, you are presented with many bites that are sure to please your palette.
 While every dish is absolutely delicious, the plating is where Ichiza Kitchen really shines.
 Everything is beautifully plated which really sets the tone for the flavors you will experience.
 Put this on your “don’t miss” list!

 El Nutri Taco

 El Nutri Taco has that feeling of equal parts fast food restaurant and hole in the wall Mexican restaurant, but don’t let that dissuade you, it has some of the best vegan Mexican food options around.
 With vegan cheese, sour cream, and a plethora of vegan meats to choose from, you aren’t locked into a simple bean and rice burrito as your only option.
 Check out the wet burrito if you’re extremely hungry or Gaby’s enchiladas if you’re looking for a dish that’s crammed full of flavor.